How to Apply

 English language proficiency is required of all candidates for the MA in Latin American Studies.
 Information about Georgetown University’s standards of English language proficiency for graduate students is available on the website of the Graduate School.
 International applicants can also find important information about Scholarships and Financial Aid as well as Visas and Financial Certification on the Graduate School’s website.

 Immigration and travel questions as well as any other issues faced by an international applicant can be addressed by Georgetown’s Office of Global Services (OGS).
 The International Student and Scholars Services (ISSS) at OGS exists to help international students through the application process and assist them with anything they may need once on campus.
-International students are encourage to submit application materials early in order to allow ample time for the funding search.
+International students are encouraged to submit application materials early in order to allow ample time for the funding search.
 Please see below for more details about application fee refunds for early applicants.

 The standard application fee for the program is $90.
 However, students may qualify to have the application fee waived.
 Refunds are typically not available, so waivers should be cleared prior to submitting the application.

 All applicants who submit their complete applications by December 1 will not be charged an application fee.
 To qualify, applicants must submit their complete application, including all letters of recommendation and unofficial transcripts, by midnight on December 1.

 Additionally, the following groups of applicants are eligible for fee waivers (and do not need to meet the early December 1 deadline):